15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 • The RK3566 performs well, but much more could be expected from an Android-based handheld.

-Anbernic RG353M is another very compact horizontal handheld which runs on a RK3566 CPU handling PS1 perfect, N64/Dreamcast/2D PSP mostly smooth, and playing a good chunk of less demanding PSP titles without much trouble.
-All this, encased in a true pocket sized premium-feel metal shell and accompanied by hall-effect analog sticks, 640×680 3.5-inch IPS display and a 3500 mAh battery.
+Anbernic RG353M is another very compact horizontal handheld which runs on a RK3566 CPU handling PS1 perfectly, N64/Dreamcast/lighter PSP mostly smoothly, and playing a good chunk of less demanding PSP titles without much trouble.
+All this, encased in a true pocket sized premium-feel metal shell and accompanied by hall-effect analog sticks, a 640×480 3.5-inch IPS display and a 3500 mAh battery.

 This console runs two different operating systems which you can choose between on boot (Android 11 & a Linux-based main OS).
 The 3rd party support for ArkOS as well as Moonlight game streaming on Android are also a great addition.